-Despite outcry, Brazil's Bolsonaro taps family friend as top cop amid probes
+Bolsonaro taps family friend as Brazil top cop, Supreme Court OKs probe

 A New Year’s party photo on social media of Ramagem grinning beside the president’s son Carlos Bolsonaro, a Rio de Janeiro city councilman, circulated widely on Tuesday, emphasizing the close ties between the family and the new top cop.

-Carlos Bolsonaro is the subject of a Supreme Court probe, staffed by federal police, looking at his role in disseminating “fake news,” according to newspaper Folha de S.Paulo.
+Carlos Bolsonaro is the subject of a Supreme Court probe looking at his role in disseminating “fake news,” according to newspaper Folha de S.Paulo.
 His brother, lawmaker Eduardo Bolsonaro, was accused in a congressional investigation of participating in a “fake news” scheme.

 Their eldest brother, Senator Flavio Bolsonaro, is also being investigated by state prosecutors in Rio de Janeiro over alleged money laundering and misuse of public funds.